AnastasiaKivachuk/react-candymachine/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`
+### `yarn test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn cy:run`

+Runs Cypress tests to completion.

 ## Added information

-To get details you should:
+The web application is a simple project used to fetch data from Solana for on-chain Metaplex v1 Candy Machine.

+How to test:

 1) choose "https://api.mainnet-beta.solana.com/" in "Cluster" field
-2) copy 9vwYtcJsH1MskNaixcjgNBnvBDkTBhyg25umod1rgMQL to field "Candy Machine ID"
+2) paste 9vwYtcJsH1MskNaixcjgNBnvBDkTBhyg25umod1rgMQL to field "Candy Machine ID"